Skip to main content

 Independent entitySub-entity

-Tax IDIts own (different from personal)Same as personal
+Tax IDIts own (different from personal)Same as the personal entity

-Country and currenciesCan be differentInherited from personal entity
+Country and currenciesCan be differentInherited from the personal entity

 Why are finances shared in sub-entities?
-Because if your business operates under your same tax identification number, your bank accounts are legally the same.
-It doesn't make sense to create duplicate accounts.
+Because if your business operates under your same tax ID, your bank accounts are legally the same.
+Creating duplicate accounts makes no sense.
 Clatri reflects that reality: the sub-entity sees the personal entity's accounts and vice versa, and each transaction is recorded in the entity where you created it.

-When your business entity is a sub-entity, you can view data in aggregated mode (personal + business together) or separate mode (business only).
-This is useful for seeing the full picture of your finances or for isolating just the business transactions.
+When you view your business entity as a sub-entity, you can display data in aggregate (personal + business together) or separate (business only).
+This is useful for seeing the full picture of your finances or isolating just the business transactions.

 Sharing entities